Sara-Hamilton/JustinThyme/README.md

 JustInThyme

 Installation:
-If you've not signed up for a trial account, do so now by navigating to https://www.twilio.com/try-twilio Navigate to the Github repository linked below
-Clone the repository and load it in a text editor of your choice Edit the code base to include your Twilio credentials (TwilioSend.java, lines between 11&13, enter token information; phone number goes on line 23)
-Go to the application.properties file and change the port number to match the port number in your MAMP settings Be sure to start your Start your servers with MAMP
-Use Gradle to bootRun the application file
-Navigate your brower to localhost:8080/JustinThyme Have fun!
+If you've not signed up for a trial account, do so now by navigating to https://www.twilio.com/try-twilio.
+Navigate to the Github repository linked below.
+Clone the repository and load it in a text editor of your choice.
+Edit the code base to include your Twilio credentials (TwilioSend.java, lines between 11&13, enter token information; phone number goes on line 23).
+Go to the application.properties file and change the port number to match the port number in your MAMP settings.
+Be sure to start your Start your servers with MAMP.
+Use Gradle to bootRun the application file.
+Navigate your brower to localhost:8080/JustinThyme.
+Have fun!

 URL to the repo: https://github.com/JasonOnes/JustinThyme.git